-Winterfell Acres Crossroads Community Farm Featherstone Fruits and Vegetables My goal is to cultivate peas once only.
+Winterfell Acres Crossroads Community Farm Featherstone Fruits and Vegetables Winterfell Acres My goal is to cultivate peas once only.
 I lay down landscape fabric between beds getting as close to the plant as possible.
 Then a week or so after planting, I come in with a hand hoe and cultivate any little weeds that have germinated in-between the plants.
 If needed, I will come back a 2nd time but usually the plants are large enough to shade out any small weeds that come back.
-The bigger issue here is with the wet springs we have had lately, I am cultivating at less than ideal times and need to come back a With transplanting peas we are able to do a pretty decent job keeping the weeds under control with our tractor mounted cultivators. pretty much immediately after planting 3-4 days we are able to run the basket weeder very close to the rows.
+The bigger issue here is with the wet springs we have had lately, I am cultivating at Crossroads Community Farm With transplanting peas we are able to do a pretty decent job keeping the weeds under control with our tractor mounted cultivators. pretty much immediately after planting 3-4 days we are able to run the basket weeder very close to the rows.
 This allows us to incorporate any trash that is still in the field, dry out any perennial roots that were chopped by the rotovator and kill any cover crop that is trying to come back.
 We usually will basket weed one to three times in the first 10 days depending on the conditions. we basket weed every bed twice in both directions, getting close to one side of the rows and then the opposite side.
-After that we will finger weed one to three times 10-20 days after planting until the plants need to be trellised. it is rare that we need to do any hand work prior to putting up the trellis. once the trellis is up we usually go through and hand hoe along the row and possibly all the soil between the row if we have time. once the peas are trellised over 20" tall they are usually going to First cultivation is done with 30" spaced baskets, 3-5 days after plants first emerge.
+After that we will finger weed one to three times 10-20 days after planting until the plants need to be trellised. it is rare that we need to do any hand work prior to putting up the trellis. once the trellis is up we usually go through and hand hoe along the row and possibly all the soil between the row if we have time. once the peas are trellised over 20" tall they are usually going to Featherstone Fruits and Vegetables 1.
+First cultivation is done with 30" spaced baskets, 3-5 days after plants first emerge.
 I will use 3-point wheel track shovels with this set up.
 I will do this cultivation 1-2 more times until plants are too big.
-As plants get larger I'll use a 3 row shovel set up until plants are too big.
-If weeds are really bad we may hand weed once Weed Control 2nd time when it's drier out. to prevent weeds from causing yield loss. before harvest.
-Insects or Pests I haven't noticed any major insect or pest issues.
-We do not have major insect or pest problems with peas.
-Root rots- not much will help with cold and wet with peas.
-Diseases Fusarium wilt- again not much you can do with a cold wet spring not much that we know about.
-We do not have major disease problems with peas.
+2. As plants get larger I'll use a 3 row shovel set up until plants are too big.
+Weed Control 2nd time when it's drier out. to prevent weeds from causing yield loss. before harvest. it may be a lack of observation but we don't have much loss from insects or disease that we know about. we do have a lot of ground squirrels that will eat the peas from the edge of the field and have tried trapping them to reduce We do not have major insect or pest problems Insects or Pests I haven't noticed any major insect or pest issues. the population. with peas.
+Diseases Root rots- not much will help with cold and wet springs Fusarium wilt- again not much you can do with a cold wet spring not much that we know about We do not have major disease problems with